 But worse than any of that was the realization that I was lucky.

 I could so easily have been killed, as my friend’s 16-year-old son was years ago when he was bicycling.

 I’ve obsessed about the moment I was hit and wondered if there was anything I could have done to avoid it.
-I was riding at a modest speed in the bike lane.
-I was alert.
-I was wearing my helmet and I was not talking or texting on a cell phone.
+I was riding at a modest speed in the bike lane, alert.
+Also, I was wearing my helmet and not talking or texting on a cell phone.

 I remember thinking very distinctly, “Let the bike take the impact, get away from that car.”

 Somehow I did.
 The bike got wedged into the car and I managed to scramble off and away from it.

 Eyewitnesses say I fell to the ground.
 But I don’t remember that.
 I don’t know why.
 As far as I know, I didn’t have a concussion, as far as I know.
 But I have no memory of being on the ground or of what happened right after the impact.
 Maybe it was the adrenaline.